 It’s not only plants that cause biological weathering, but burrowing animals can disturb soils and rocks.
 They can dig and expose rocks to the surface for further mechanical or chemical weathering.

 Let’s not forget that humans alter the landscape as well.
-For example, landslides and falling rock pick away at rocks in steep built-up areas.
-Instabilities in terrain caused by humans expose land for further weathering.
+For example, landslides and falling rocks pick away at rocks in steep built-up areas.
+Instabilities in terrain caused by humans expose land to further weathering.

-Chemical reactions from biological activity breaks down rocks
+Chemical reactions from biological activity break down rocks

 Finally, biology also plays an important role in chemical weathering.
-Small microorganisms produce chemicals which over time weather away at material.
+Small microorganisms produce chemicals that over time weather away at the material.

-For example, lichen form a symbiotic relationship between fungi and algae.
-The fungi in this relationship release chemicals which accelerates of minerals.
+For example, lichen forms a symbiotic relationship between fungi and algae.
+The fungi in this relationship release chemicals that accelerate the reaction.

 Typically, there are both chemical and physical processes involved.
 And over time, these processes in tandem can crack and disintegrate rocks.